Naworm/Change-iTunes-Backup-Location/README.md

 Microsoft Store iTunes : `"%HOMEPATH%\Apple\MobileSync\Backup"`

-So here you got script to change this location quickly and easily
+So here you got script to change this location quickly and easily.

 * Script must be run as administrator (symbolic link bug)
-* It will create a symbolic link to `"E:\Backups\iPhone Backups"`
+* It will create a symbolic link to `"E:\Backups\iPhone Backups"` (you may need to change it)

 Enjoy making backups ;)